Course and assessment (re)design workshops

 Do you have an idea for a new course and would like support getting started?
 Do you need to define your competence standards to support reasonable adjustment requests?
 Is your course looking for additional support with applying the new AI use in summative assessment policy?

-The following four 90-minute workshops are designed to facilitate discussions for course teams around key issues for your course.
+The following three 90-minute workshops are designed to facilitate discussions for course teams around key issues for your course.
 Each is focused on generating the outputs you need in a practical evidence-based approach:

 1. Ideas generation workshop